 Auto Body Technicians replace or repair damaged portions of automobile bodies and frames using the latest tools and technology.
 They straighten bent frames, repair dents, replace body panels, and weld rust repair panels.

 Formal training in Auto Body Collision Technology is highly desirable because advances in technology in recent years have greatly changed the structure, components, and even materials used in automobiles.
 This program is designed for entry level education in the Auto Body Collision Repair industry.
-The customized curriculum allows students time for more Liberal Arts classes, which are a part of the Minnesota Transfer Curriculum.

 Auto Body Technicians replace or repair damaged portions of automobile bodies and frames using the latest tools and technology.
 They straighten bent frames, repair dents, replace body panels, and weld rust repair panels.
 They also replace broken glass, inspect drive train components, and perform electrical diagnostics including air bag component replacement.